 Australian theatrical producers also compete for investors with international jurisdictions that offer significant tax incentives (e.g. UK and USA).
 The UK Theatre Tax Relief (TTR) scheme, in effect since September 2014, entitles live performance production companies in the UK to claim 20% of its total qualifying pre-production costs for non-touring productions, and 25% for touring productions.
 Both commercial and publicly-funded (subsidised) productions are eligible and can benefit from the scheme.
-Theatrical producers in the UK reported that the TTR scheme has improved their ability to finance new productions, resulting in more investment, employment and innovative risk-taking.2 Almost 2,000 live productions have benefited from the scheme since its introduction, saving a total of £60 million that can then be reinvested into developing more new work and supporting more jobs.3
+Theatrical producers in the UK reported that the TTR scheme has improved their ability to finance new productions, resulting in more investment, employment and innovative risk-taking.2 It has also helped